wp-plugins/leaguemanager/readme.txt

 The LeagueManager icon is taken from the Fugue Icons of http://www.pinvoke.com/.

 == Changelog ==

+= 3.8.8.1 =
+* TEST: Test version to add 'Last 5' function to standings.
+Only update to this version if you're willing to test. use this shortcode to test:
+[standings league_id=1 template=last5] or
+[standings league_id=1 group=A template=last5 logo=true]
+(group and logo are optional)

+If you test and find that the icons at the end of each line in the standings are moving to a second line it means you don't have enough room on your template for five past results.
+You can then change to a lesser number in the template, named 'standings-last5.php' in the 'admin/templates' folder.
+Go to 43:

+	<th width="100" class="last5"><?php _e( 'Last 5', 'leaguemanager' ) ?></th>

+change the 'Last 5' text to 'Last 3' if you're going to use three past results, or whatever you choose.
+Then go to line 93:

+    $results = get_latest_results($team->id, 5);

+Change the '5' at the end to '3' if you want three past results.

+The final version will probably have this as a preference option.

 = 3.8.8 =
 * BUGFIX: add matches in championship mode not working.